kburtch/SimpleStinkerDefenseSuite/README.md

 # Simple Stinker Defense Suite

-SSDS is an adaptive firewall and basic security suite for cloud servers.
+SSDS is an adaptive firewall and basic security suite for Linux cloud servers.

 ## Licensing

 COPYING contains information about the GPL licence.
 The SparForte documentation is located in the doc/ directory.

+## Summary

+SSDS is a drop-in system providing baseline security services for Linux cloud computers, giving adequate protection for most businesses without requiring a lot of effort.

+The SSDS firewall monitors a cloud server for incoming suspicious activity and immediately disrupts the offending computer.
+If there is targetted activity against the computer, the offending computer is banned for days or weeks.
+This disrupts searches for vulnerabilities on your server, stop DOS attacks and frees server resources from dealing with these offenders.

+Friendly or authorized computers can be whitelisted.
+Unfriendly or unauthorized servers can be blacklisted.

 ## Requirements

-SSDS is written in the SparForte language.
+SSDS is written in the SparForte, a high-integrity language.
 It requires SparForte 2.1.
 It requires the Berkeley DB library.
 It also requires a Bourne Compatible shell (e.g. bash).